Archaeological finds shed light on the history of winemaking in Champagne

 The “actualist” approach and its limitations

-This approach is known as "actualist": current diversity can shed light on that of the past.
-But beware, it is not enough!
+This approach is known as “presentist”: current diversity can shed light on that of the past.
+But be careful—it’s not enough on its own!

-Wine-making innovation in the Gallo-Roman period
+Innovations in winemaking during the Gallo-Roman period

 Philippe Rollet

-As in the early centuries of our era, domestic types also show southern affinities.
-Here too, these results correlate with the climate of the time, known as the "medieval climate optimum": a warming of a few tenths of a degree that affected Western Europe for several centuries.
-Such conditions seem to have played a decisive role in the history of grape varieties and Champagne wine, as well as in other wine-growing regions.
+As in the early centuries of our era, domestic species also show affinities with southern regions.
+Here too, these findings correlate with the climate of that time, known as the “Medieval Climate Optimum”: a warming of a few tenths of a degree that affected Western Europe for several centuries.
+Such conditions appear to have played a decisive role in the history of grape varieties and wine in Champagne, as well as in other wine-growing regions.

 Vincent Bonhomme, Researcher in evolutionary biology, University of Montpellier